-At XC212 - Ballycoskery, the emerging preferred solution seeks to rationalise Dooley's crossroads to a safer right to left stagger.
+No additional junctions will be required at XC211 - Newtown, while at XC212 - Ballycoskery, the emerging preferred solution seeks to rationalise Dooley's crossroads to a safer right to left stagger.
 Rerouting is unlikely and there should be no delays at this level crossing.

-Likely construction impacts at XC211 - Newtown for consideration within the EIAR include the majority of the construction associated with either the Green or Blue Options being offline thereby reducing impacts to the road network.
+Likely construction impacts at XC211 - Newtown for consideration within the EIAR include the majority of the construction associated with the emerging preferred solution being offline thereby reducing impacts to the road network.
 In addition, there is potential for some disruption/delays when tying into existing roads.
 The works are likely to be done in conjunction with XC212 - Ballycoskery to reduce impacts and delays.
 Furthermore, increased traffic and HGVs bring temporary environmental impacts.